 This is a Reasoning and Understanding lesson.
-It gives students an opportunity to reflect on what they know about naming fractions and use deductive reasoning to make connections to any simple fractions.
-This allows them to compare the size of fractions, which enables demonstration of equivalent fractions and also then links with locating fractions on a number line (Achievement Standard).
+It gives students an opportunity to revise what they should already know about naming fractions and use deductive reasoning to make connections to any simple fractions.
+This allows them to compare the size of fractions, which leads into locating fractions on a number line next week (Achievement Standard).
 You will need to review this concept when we return to school along with introducing fractions greater than one.